- Foreword: Target Platforms

 Depending on how the build is configured, it may or may not be possible for the WASM module to grow its amount of memory at runtime.
 If it cannot, and it runs out of memory, allocation attempts will fail.
 Whether or not that is outright fatal to the WASM module is determined by a build option.
 If it is not fatal, application code must check for out-of-memory conditions on its own, as it would in C. If it is configured to be fatal, the module will fail loudly (in the browser's dev console, not necessarily someplace client-visible) and stop working if any allocation fails.

 The heap memory size is one of a staggering number of build options which clients may want, or need, to customize for a given deployment.
 The default heap memory assigned to the module was chosen based on testing and development of the sqlite3 module.
-As experience is garnered via 3rd-party client applications, future releases of the module may increase the initial amount of memory the WASM module receives.
+As experience is garnered via 3rd-party client applications, future releases of the module may change the initial amount of memory the WASM module receives.

 Preprocessing JS Files